 - Location: Louisiana

-Applying for a New License (Drivers 18+) in LouisianaCompare Car Insurance Rates in 3 Easy Steps
+Applying for a New License (Drivers 18+) in LouisianaCompare Car Insurance Rates in 3 Steps

-The Louisiana Office of Motor Vehicles (OMV) also issues the following license classes:
+The Louisiana Office of Motor Vehicles (OMV) issues the following license classes:

-18 and Older―You are also required to take driver's ed classes.
-This can be fulfilled by the successful completion of a 38-hour driver education course or a six-hour pre-licensing course that has been approved through the Department of Public Safety and Corrections.
+You are required to take driver's ed classes.
+This can be fulfilled by the successful completion of a driver education course or a pre-licensing course that has been approved through the Department of Public Safety and Corrections.

 You can learn the basic rules of the road in the Louisiana Class D & E Drivers Guide.
 You can also check out our Practice Tests, Driver Education, and Drivers Training sections for additional information.